eosull/Portfolio-Project-3/README.md

 ![Guess Verification](assets/readme-images/guess-verification-screenshot.png)

 ### Boards
-The game functions using 3 boards; a guess board, a board containing user's ships and a board containing computers ships.
-Only the guess board and the board containing the user's ships are displayed and these are both updated after each turn.
-The board containing the computer's ships is only used for checking user's guesses.

-The boards are navigated using indexing as x & y co-ordinates.
-So board1[0][0] is designed to be the value at board1 if x & y co-ordinates are (0, 0).
+The boards are populated with ships and then printed.
 Once a guess is generated, the board is checked at these co-ordinates and then marked 'X' if a hit or 'o' is a miss.

 ![Board screenshot](assets/readme-images/board-screenshot.png)